ComputeCanada/puppet-magic_castle/README.md

 ## `profile::nfs::server`

-This class install NFS and configure an NFS server that will export all volumes tagged as `nfs`.
+This class installs NFS and configures an NFS server that will export all volumes tagged as `nfs`.

 ### parameters